dahunee1111/dahunee1111/README.md

 # 📄 License

-This project is for portfolio and educational purposes.
+This profile README is for portfolio and educational purposes.